US set to execute 1st of 5 inmates before Biden inauguration

 The federal prosecutor who now wants a life term for Bernard, Angel Moore, says recent research shows people tend to view Blacks as more to blame than their white counterparts when the facts surrounding a crime are the same, and that young Black men are less likely to be given benefits of the doubt by jurors because of their immaturity.

-"However, his young age at the time does weigh on me," he wrote.
-"I do not believe that Brandon should be executed for bad choices he made when he was 18."

-A statement from Bernard's 16-year-old daughter is also included in which she describes her father as constantly warning her to stay away from the wrong crowds and how a single bad decision can ruin your life.
+Bernard's 16-year-old daughter has said her father constantly warns her to stay away from the wrong crowds and how a single bad decision can ruin your life.

 She added: "I am hoping and asking the President to spare my dad's life."